Greater Sudbury: Arts

 The Art Gallery of Sudbury was founded in 1967, and is one of two art galleries located in the city.

 The Sudbury Arts Council was established in 1974.
 Its mandate is to connect, communicate and celebrate the arts.
 It has an important role to provide a calendar of events and news about arts and culture activities.
 The city is home to two art galleries—the Art Gallery of Sudbury and La Galerie du Nouvel-Ontario.
 Both are dedicated primarily to Canadian art, especially artists from Northern Ontario.

 The city's only professional theatre company is the francophone Théâtre du Nouvel-Ontario (TNO), one of seven organizations residing at the Place des Arts, where it also stages its performances.
 The Sudbury Theatre Centre, which was the city's only professional English-language theatre company, merged with YES Theatre in 2023, though the building which was previously home to the company retains its original name.
 Theatrical productions are also staged by several community theatre groups, as well as by high school drama students at Sudbury Secondary School, Lo-Ellen Park Secondary School, St. Charles College and École secondaire Macdonald-Cartier with its troupe Les Draveurs.
 Postsecondary institutions in the city no longer offer training in theatre, following the closures of Theatre programs at Thorneloe University in 2020 and Laurentian University in 2021, as well as the technical production programs at Collège Boréal and Cambrian College.

 The Place des Arts is currently home to seven of the city's francophone cultural organizations.

 In 2021, YES Theatre unveiled plans for the Refettorio, which would convert a vacant lot on Durham Street near the YMCA into an outdoor theatrical and musical performance space.
 The space opened in August 2023 with a production of Shakespeare's Romeo and Juliet.

-Place des Arts, a new project to provide a community hub for the city's francophone cultural institutions including a 300-seat concert hall, a 120-seat theatre studio, an art gallery, a bistro, a gift boutique and bookstore, a children's arts center and 10,000 square feet of studio space for artists, began construction in the downtown core in 2019, and opened in 2022.
+Place des Arts, a new project to provide a community hub for the city's francophone cultural institutions including a 300-seat concert hall, a 120-seat theatre studio, an art gallery, a bistro, a gift boutique and bookstore, a children's arts centre and 10,000 square feet of studio space for artists, began construction in the downtown core in 2019, and opened in 2022.